scott-steadman/se-registry/ruby/rails/README.md

-# README
+# Overview

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the ruby on rails implementation of my gift registry

 ## Setup